Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-1/index.md

 Now point your browser to your Docker host that runs the Guacamole container, log in and add the users and virtual desktops.
 That’s it.
 You now have your browser-accessible virtual desktop infrastructure up and running at extremely low cost.

-If you are interested in encrypting the traffic between your users and this gateway, however—and you should—, you might want to secure the gateway behind an SSL-capable proxy.
-Like I composed Guacamole with Træfik in my [Wapps repository](https://github.com/MichaelSchmidle/wapps).
+If you are interested in encrypting the traffic between your users and this gateway, however—and you should—you might want to secure the gateway behind an SSL-capable proxy, as I did when I composed Guacamole with Træfik in my [Wapps repository](https://github.com/MichaelSchmidle/wapps).

 Talking about security: We still need to address a few concerns.
 Read on!